wp-slimstat/wp-slimstat/readme.txt

 * [Update] Do not show the resource title in Network View mode.
 * [Fix] Some reports were not optimized for our Network Analytics add-on (thank you, Peter).
 * [Fix] The notice displayed to share the latest news with our users would not disappear even after clicking the X button to close it (thank you, Anton).
+* [Fix] The 'Top Web Pages' reports was listing duplicate entries.
 * [Fix] A regression bug was affecting the Currently Online report, by showing incorrect information for the IP addresses.
 * [Fix] After resetting the Customizer view, all reports were being listed twice (thank you, Anton).
 * [Fix] A new feature introduced by our Javascript tracker was not working as expected in IE11 (thank you, [51nullacht](https://wordpress.org/support/topic/js-error-in-wp-slimstat-js321/)).